-ABSTRACT
+6 ABSTRACT

-- The output of any research work depends, to a reasonable extent, on the adequacy of the sample from which data are obtained for the research.
-A sample is adequate when it is representative of the population or when it possesses the characteristics that are typical of the population from which it is drawn.
-The focus of this paper is on how researchers can select samples that are really representatives.
-Descriptive method was utilized in the writing of the paper.
-Attempts are made, in the paper, to describe the concepts of sample representativeness, sampling methods and sampling error.
-Some suggestions are then made on measures to take in carving out truly representative samples. - 14 Keywords: Selection, Sample, Representative sample.
+The output of any research work depends, to a reasonable extent, on the adequacy of the 7 8 sample from which data are obtained for the research.
+A sample is adequate when it is 9 representative of the population or when it possesses the characteristics that are typical of the population from which it is drawn.
+The focus of this paper is on how researchers can select 10 samples that are really representatives.
+Descriptive method was utilized in the writing of the 11 paper.
+Attempts are made, in the paper, to describe the concepts of sample representativeness, 12 sampling methods and sampling error.
+Some suggestions are then made on measures to take 13 in carving out truly representative samples.
+14

+15 Keywords: Selection, Sample, Representative sample, Descriptive method, 16 sampling error.

-INTRODUCTION
+18 INTRODUCTION

-Information Technology has dominated the world today and radical technological change and fusion have changed the way work is organized and performed (Dauda, 2007).
-To this end, frantic efforts are made to obtain relevant information on different aspects of human life.
+19 Information Technology has dominated the world today and radical 20 technological change and fusion have changed the way work is organized and 21 performed [1].
+To this end, frantic efforts are made to obtain relevant information on 22 different aspects of human life.

-Managers are fond of making decisions on different areas of business management in order to achieve organizational objectives.
-The decision making process requires certain information that will provide essential clues to certain issues.
-The information so needed could be derived from hundreds or thousands of prospective respondents who could be consumers, suppliers, employees, scholars or government officials.
-As a result of the largeness of the population being dealt with, a researcher may need to carve out just a fractional segment of the entire population to ensure easy and timely collection of data.
+23 Managers are fond of making decisions on different areas of business management in order to achieve organizational objectives.
+The decision making process requires 24 certain information that will provide essential clues to certain issues.
+The 25 information so needed could be derived from hundreds or thousands of prospective 26 27 respondents who could be consumers, suppliers, employees, scholars or government officials.
+As a result of the largeness of the population being dealt with, 28 a researcher may need to carve out just a fractional segment of the entire population 29 30 to ensure easy and timely collection of data.
 Herein lies the relevance of sampling.

 It is one thing to create a sample out of a particular population; it is another thing to ensure that the sample is large enough to represent the population.
-By population, we mean the totality of items in an investigation (Gupta and Gupta, 1987).
+By population, we mean the totality of items in an investigation [2].
 In other words, population is a collection of the individual items that are to be observed in a given problem situation; the items could be living or non-living things.

-A sample is a selected portion or subset of the population being investigated (Oladele, 2007).
-The elements in the sample possess the same characteristics with the population but the differences are in the size; that is, sample < population (Ayodele et al. 2003).
+A sample is a selected portion or subset of the population being investigated The elements in the sample possess the same characteristics with the population but the differences are in the size; that is, sample < population [4].

-A quality control manager may decide to take a few cocoa beans, say 50, from a bag of cocoa to investigate the quality level of the content of the bag.
-The thinking of the quality control manager is that by examining 50 out of the entire cocoa beans in the bag, he will get a fair notion of the quality of the entire population cocoa beans inside the bag.
+A quality control manager may decide to take a few cocoa beans, say 50, from a

+40 bag of cocoa to investigate the quality level of the content of the bag.
+The thinking of

+41 the quality control manager is that by examining 50 out of the entire cocoa beans in

+42 the bag, he will get a fair notion of the quality of the entire population cocoa beans
-The objective of this paper is to find answers to the following questions:

-- i.
-What are the different methods of creating samples? - 45 ii.
-What should be done to ensure selection of a truly representative sample? - 46 iii.
-How can sampling errors be reduced? - In view of the nature of this study, descriptive method was used in writing, the paper. - Towards this end, efforts were made to describe sampling methods, sample representativeness and sampling error.
+- 43 inside the bag. - 44 The objective of this paper is to find answers to the following questions: - 45 i.
+What are the different methods of creating samples? - 46 ii.
+What should be done to ensure selection of a truly representative sample? - 47 iii.
+How can sampling errors be reduced?

+In view of the nature of this study, descriptive method was used in writing, thepaper.

+50 Towards this end, efforts were made to describe sampling methods, sample

+51 representativeness and sampling error.

-SAMPLING METHODS
+53 SAMPLING METHODS